DOSaAI/AIU-1/README.md

 # shqip_machine_1.json
-The shqip_machine_1.json it is only for the Admin.
+### The shqip_machine_1.json it is the largest llm in json format with an amount 10 Million Parameters.